Caorle The Small Venice

 All it takes is a walk in the heart of Caorle to understand why we are known all over the world as little Venice: our historic town centre is a miniature Venice with narrow streets (calli) and small squares (campielli), an outdoor 'living room' starting from the beautiful Piazza Vescovado with its trachyte paving which recalls Venice!

-The centre of Caorle was formerly made up of three small islands joined together by four bridges: there were no roads, only navigable canals (called rii, just like in Venice!) which fishermen's houses looked out onto, houses which have been brought back to life with the trademark colours of the Venetian tradition (it is said that they were decorated with highly visible colours in order to make out the sea, even when it was foggy!).
+The centre of Caorle was formerly made up of three small islands joined together by four bridges: there were no roads, only navigable canals (called rii, just like in Venice!) which fishermen's houses looked out onto, houses which have been brought back to life with the trademark colours of the Venetian tradition.

-From the mid 18th century, these canals started to get landfilled in order to make circulation easier, but they still maintain their original names, such as Rio Terrà (which means 'landfilled canal').
+From the mid 18th century, these canals started to get landfilled, the main street of the old town entre testifies to it, as it is called Rio Terrà (which means 'landfilled canal').

 Dowload here our brochure in English Caorle, il borgo storico sul mare